 Another helpful strategy for buying healthy, whole foods for less is to purchase produce that’s in season.
-In-season items are less expensive and they’re more flavorful at their peak of freshness.
-Keep a list of what’s in season on your refrigerator to keep those items fresh in your mind when writing your grocery list.
+Seasonal produce is often more affordable, as it’s abundant and at its peak of freshness.
+Not only does it taste better, but it can also be a more sustainable choice for your budget and the environment.
+To make it easier, keep a list of what’s in season on your refrigerator, so you can quickly reference it when planning meals and writing your grocery list.

 Action Steps: